 For more details, take a look at the Centers for Medicaid and Medicare Services’ booklet on Medicare and Home Health Care.

-Limitations of Home care
+Limitations of House Calls and Home care

 Most older adults prefer to remain in their own home.
 However, situations and conditions may come up that make care in an institution or facility more appropriate.
 For example, caregivers may not be available to adequately address the needs of the older person.
 Similarly, caregiver burnout and stress may prevent continued safe care for the older person in the home.